-According to OHE, Qualifying teachers who apply by June 30, 2016 may be eligible for repayment assistance of $1,000 per year, up to a total of $5,000.
-OHE estimates that 194 awards will be made for the 2015-2016 award year, with as many as 1,940 annual awards made through 2019.
+The Minnesota Office of Higher Education announced The Minnesota Teacher Shortage Student Loan Repayment Program.
+Qualifying teachers who apply by June 30, 2016 may be eligible for repayment assistance of $1,000 per year, up to a total of $5,000.

 Like many people, I thought CTE classes were for high school students to learn a manual trade instead of preparing for college.
 Well, like many people, I thought wrong.

 The career and education landscape is changing.
 Recent Minnesota legislation now requires all students starting in 9th grade to have a Personal Learning Plan.
 If you’re in middle or high school, it means you will be hearing more about a Personal Learning Plan this next school year.
 If you are anxious to start thinking about some of these areas now, a new tool on the ISEEK website can help.
 MyMnCareerPlan is for middle and high school students to plan a successful transition to career and college